 What awards are given by the Division?

-There are awards for travel, international librarians, professional development, achievement, and other forms of recognition of contributions to the Division.
+The division currently considers nominations for several awards for travel, international librarians, professional development, achievement, and other forms of recognition of contributions to the Division.
+Some highlights from the history of the division's awards follow.

 - The Travel award was given to Madeline C. Carey in 1972 and regularly since.
 The award was renamed the Kirk S. Cabeen Travel Stipend in 1994.